The Office of the Presidency in Uganda is one of the most sensitive and strategic dockets in the entire architecture of government.

 More in:NEWS

-President Yoweri Kaguta Museveni has today called for a strategic and ideological approach to addressing ...
+President Yoweri Kaguta Museveni has today welcomed a proposal for a Regional Farm Service ...